 - a.
-Students will receive a "0" on the assignment in question and assigned Saturday school or possible suspension. - 5.
+Students may receive a "0" on the assignment in question and assigned Saturday school or possible suspension. - b.
+Consequences will be determined by the administration after reviewing all details. - 5.
 Drug Use/Substance Abuse/Alcohol: The possession, use or distribution of illegal drugs, controlled substances or alcohol and/or misuse of over-thecounter drugs, is prohibited.
 Students connected to, or associated with, any drug-related persons or events may be required to submit to drug testing and subject to expulsion.
 Students in the presence of these substances may be disciplined as well.
 Violation of this rule will be dealt with whether on or off campus.